lean-klinker/react-workshop/docs/first-react-component.md

 - Initial project created using `create-react-app`

-## Let's Create a Test for Our Component

-- Add file: `./src/FizzBuzz.spec.js`
+## Let's get the tests in FizzBuzz.spec.js` passing

 ## Let's Create a FizzBuzz Component